 First year Honors Courses

 First-year Honors students begin an Honors course of study by enrolling in a two-semester sequence that will introduce them to the kind of critical thinking, cross-disciplinary curiosity, analytical and creative rigor expected in Honors courses.
 The first-year Honors courses will introduce Sweet Briar's best students to each other, and create a sense of community and camaraderie among academically focused students.
 First-year Honors students should plan to enroll in one fall one-credit Honors Inquiry course and one spring three-credit Honors seminar as the starting point for earning Honors recognition.

 HNRS 105.01 - Memory and Mortality

 Part of what it means to be human is to be aware of your mortality—to know that one day you will die, that your life and time are limited.
 Sometimes we are faced with our own deaths, but often we are faced with the death of friends and loved ones.
 What should such an encounter with death motivate in us?
 How should we think about ourselves as existing in time?
 Should we be joyous or melancholic?
 We will engage these questions and others by reading various texts in philosophy and literature.

-Honors Inquiry: Miss Indie’s Plantation
+HNRS 118.01 - Miss Indie’s Plantation

 Using archival sources and archaeological features, we will examine the 100+ individuals who lived at Sweet Briar between c.
 1840-1900, including the antebellum, enslaved families and the postbellum servants and employees of Indiana Fletcher Williams.
 Research conducted by the students will be added to a Sweet Briar History digital database.